jdcasey/aprox-user-guide/Add-Ons/Depgraph/Metadata.md

 The metadata REST resource provides endpoints for querying and updating the metadata attached to GAVs in the dependency graph.
 The base resource path for these endpoints is `depgraph/meta/`.

+<div class="start-sidebar" id="sidebar1"></div>
+### Reminder

+All REST URLs in Aprox are prefixed with the path: `api/1.0/`.
+Accordingly, if your Aprox instance is deployed to the `/aprox` path on your webserver, the full path to the resolver URL will be: `/aprox/api/1.0/depgraph/resolve/*`.

+This is another paragraph for testing styles.
+<div class="end-sidebar"></div>

 These include:

 - Assembling a collated a set of GAVs according to their values of one or more metadata keys